 How did you protect yourself, your employees and the customers?

-We washed and disinfected our hands regularly, wore gloves and covered our mouths when necessary.
+We washed and disinfected our hands regularly, wore gloves and covered our mouths.
 We also cleaned the shelves regularly and put up a plexiglass screen between us and the customers.
 We also complied with the official instructions.
 For example, we made sure we never exceeded the maximum number of people allowed in the avec store and we marked the floor to show customers how to maintain social distancing.

 “Many customers just stopped by for a chat.”